NSI 06: States of Emergency: Education in the Time of COVID-19

 The sixth edition of NORRAG Special Issue (NSI), released in October 2021, is entitled “States of Emergency: Education in the Time of COVID-19.”
 NSI 06 seeks to conceptualise the multiple emergencies brought about by COVID-19, which presents the world not only with a biological and health emergency but also a political, economic and social emergency intertwined.
 Read in its entirety, this NORRAG Special Issue highlights the ways in which these emergencies in education are interconnected.

-NSI 06 is available in English.
+NSI 06 is available in English, Arabic and Russian.

 The initial idea for NSI 06 grew out of UCL Institute of Education’s Centre for Education and International Development’s (CEID) blog series entitled Education in the Time of COVID-19 which started in April 2020.
 Two webinars were organised following the blog series including a KIX EAP Webinar held in April 2021 titled “What has COVID-19 done to education and research?”, which featured some of the authors who have contributed to the NORRAG Special Issue.